phpMussel/phpMussel/_docs/readme.en.md

 - Required parameters: (none)
 - Optional parameters: (none)
 - Example: `?pword=[script_password]&phpmussel=update`
 - What it does: Checks for updates to both phpMussel and its signatures.
 If update checks succeed and updates are found, will attempt to download and install these updates.
 If update checks fail, update will abort.
 Results of the entire process are printed to the screen.
 I recommend checking at least once per month to ensure that your signatures and your copy of phpMussel are kept up to-date (unless, of course, you're checking for updates and installing them manually, which, I'd still recommend doing at least once per month).
-Checking more than twice per month is probably pointless, considering I'm (at the time of writing this) working on this project by myself and I'm very unlikely to be able to produce updates of any kind more frequently than that (nor do I particularly want to for the most part).
+Checking more than twice per month is probably pointless, considering that I'm very unlikely to be able to produce updates of any kind more frequently than that (nor do I particularly want to for the most part).

 greylist
 - Password required: script_password